exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

     minutes), or 200 blocks (=10 minutes).
  Sometimes anchoring process timetable could differ from ideal.
-Such variations could be triggered by byzantine behavior of nodes, forking of bitcoin blockchain, or changing list of validators (anchoring PubKeys, see _Section 9.3_).
+Such variations could be triggered by byzantine behavior of nodes, forking of bitcoin blockchain, or changing list of validators.
 For example, at the necessary height (`#1000` because of bitcoin blockchain fork nodes could not agree upon which anchoring transaction is the last one (and should be spent in the next anchoring tx).
 If so, nodes will wait until bitcoin network do not resolve its fork.
-Such situation is described in more details in the _Section 7_.

 ### Bitcoin public keys